History

 1968 – The camp was finally established near the pyrite mine in Spaç, where it would become historically known as Re-education Unit No. 303 in Spaç (Unit 303).
 In reality, it was not a re-education camp, but both a camp and a prison.

-The Department of Internal Affairs in Mirditë, the body of the Ministry of Internal Affairs overseeing Unit 303, Spaç, due to its political, economic, and strategic importance, decided to open the file of" "an object of special importance for Re-education Unit No. 303, Spaç-Mirditë’ (ORV)".
+The Branch of Internal Affairs in Mirditë, the body of the Ministry of Internal Affairs that supervised Unit 303, Spaç, due to its political, economic, and strategic importance, decided to open the file of the “object of special importance for Re-education Unit No. 303, Spaç–Mirditë” (ORV) - Operational Sentence-Execution File.

-The Spaç Revolt took place, considered the first and most important revolt in the prisons of communist Albania.
-After the violent suppression of the revolt, 4 political prisoners were executed by firing squad, while around 70 others were re-sentenced."
+The Spaç Revolt took place, otherwise considered the first revolt and the most significant in the prisons of communist Albania.
+After the violent suppression of the revolt, 4 political prisoners were executed by firing squad, while around 70 others were re-sentenced.

-From Spaç, the political prisoners were initially transferred to Qafë Bari, to Prison 313 in Tirana, and later to Unit 305 in Sarandë.
-There, only ordinary prisoners remained until the end of July 1991."
+From Spaç, political prisoners were initially transferred to Qafë Bari, to Prison 313 in Tirana, and later to Unit 305 in Sarandë.
+There, only ordinary prisoners remained, until the end of July 1991.

-The file of Re-education Unit No. 303 Spaç was finally archived several months after the communist regime had fallen in Albania
+The file of Re-education Unit No. 303 Spaç was permanently archived several months after the communist regime in Albania had been overthrown.

 Reference: AIDSSH, Fund.
 Directorate of Internal Affairs Mirditë, File ORV, No. 123, “Unit 303 Spaç”